 Chew toys allow rabbits to use their natural chewing instincts and wear down their ever-growing teeth.
 These can be wooden chew toys for your rabbit to pull on and dig their teeth into, and they can also include some natural toys.
 Apple or willow sticks, dried pinecones, loofahs, and woven hay-based toys can be a lot of fun for rabbits.

-If you’re unsure what toys to get your rabbit, try this sampler pack from my friends at Small Pet Select.
-They’ll send you a nice variety of toys so that you can figure out which ones are your rabbit’s favorites (and you can get 15% off your first purchase if you use the code BUNNYLADY at checkout).
+If you’re unsure what toys to get your rabbit, I recommend the toys from Small Pet Select.
+You can get a nice variety of safe and healthy toys so that you can figure out which ones are your rabbit’s favorites (and you can get 15% off your first purchase if you use the code BUNNYLADY at checkout).

 You can also make your own DIY toys with cardboard toilet paper tubes.
 These can often be just as much fun for rabbits as toys you’ll get in a pet store, but they are pretty much free to make.